Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Abstract

 \section{Abstract}

-The doping of correlated materials with various atomic and molecular species is a staple in the tuning and understanding of their electronic ground states and in the engineering of exotic quantum phenomena.
-In particular, the recent discovery of near-to-room temperature superconductivity in hydrides under pressure has highlighted the potential of hydrogen as a dopant and to tune the electronic and the phononic spectra of a material.
-Here, we demonstrate the non-volatile control of the electronic ground state of octahedral titanium diselenide ($1T$-TiSe\ped{2}) by means of electric field-driven hydrogen intercalation via the ionic liquid gating method.
-We show that in H\ped{x}TiSe\ped{2} charge-density waves and superconductivity coexist through most of the phase diagram, with nearly doping-independent transition temperatures.
-The superconducting phase of H\ped{x}TiSe\ped{2} is gapless-like and possibly multi-band in nature, setting it apart from what observed in TiSe\ped{2} via electrostatic gating and copper- or lithium- intercalation.
-The uniqueness of hydrogen doping is supported by \emph{ab initio} calculations showing that its impact is not limited to a rigid electron doping of pristine TiSe\ped{2}, but it can attain a full reconstruction of the band structure.
-These findings open a new route towards high-temperature superconductivity in hydrogen-rich layered compounds at ambient pressure.
+Hydrogen (H) plays a key role in the near-to-room temperature superconductivity of hydrides at megabar pressures.
+This suggests that H doping could have similar effects on the electronic and phononic spectra of materials at ambient pressure as well.
+Here, we demonstrate the non-volatile control of the electronic ground state of titanium diselenide ($1T$-TiSe$_2$) via ionic liquid gating-driven H intercalation.
+This protonation induces a superconducting phase, observed together with a charge-density wave through most of the phase diagram, with nearly doping-independent transition temperatures.
+The H-induced superconducting phase is possibly gapless-like and multi-band in nature, in contrast with those induced in TiSe$_2$ via copper, lithium, and electrostatic doping.
+This unique behavior is supported by \emph{ab initio} calculations showing that high concentrations of H dopants induce a full reconstruction of the bandstructure, although with little coupling between electrons and high-frequency H phonons.
+Our findings provide a promising approach for engineering the ground state of transition metal dichalcogenides and other layered materials via gate-controlled protonation.